Top tips: Creating your Ideas and Pioneers video application

 You should also remember the following style rules.

-- Videos must be a maximum of three minutes long.
+- Videos must be a maximum of two minutes long.

 - Please use one camera (e.g. a phone, laptop, or flipcam) to film your face and shoulders speaking to the camera, in the style of a webcam or Skype conversation.